nikolai-kasperovich/rsschool-cv/cv.md

 and now is looking for new opportunities.

 # **Education**
-## Minsk radio engineering college
+## Minsk radio engineering college' 2012
 ## Courses:
 #### ***Java programming***
 #### ***C language***